 If you complete an assignment late, you should still turn it in for evaluation.
 Each assignment plays a role in your understanding of the unit.
 A single late assignment however is different than two or three late assignments.
 This will alert me that a parent conference is required in order to ensure your success in the course.
 Sometimes you may need to redo an assignment if you still don’t understand something – please do this.
 Learning requires practice!

-10. Mrs. Le Roy’s Desk
+10. Mr. Lonsdale’s Desk

-The desk, table, and computer at the front of the room are part of “Mrs. Le Roy’s World.”
+The desk, table, and computer at the front of the room are part of “Mr. Lonsdale’s World.”
 Please stay away from this “world” as there are many teachers who will be sharing this classroom.
 We must be respectful to their belongings as well as mine.

-11. Going to the Restroom
+11. Leaving the classroom

-Class time is valuable and I expect you to go to the restroom before or after class.
-I understand that special circumstances do arise, and in these situations you may go to the bathroom only TWICE a month by signing the clipboard at the front of the classroom.
-You must wait until I am finished giving notes or instructions.
+Class time is valuable and I expect you to complete your ‘out of class business’ before or after class.
+I understand that special circumstances do arise, and in these situations you may leave the classroom only if you present Mr. Lonsdale with a hall pass.
+You will not be allowed out of the classroom if you do not have a hall pass.
+You will receive 4 hall passes at the beginning of the trimester for your use this trimester only.
+You must wait until I am finished giving notes or instructions and you are only allowed to leave when the class is on ‘work time’.

 12. Pencil Sharpeners